SoftUni-Internal/interactive-content/EN/00-Defining-Classes/02-Defining-Simple-Classes.md

 The car has **attributes**, such as **weight** and **color**, and what could be described as **methods** in coding terms - such as **speed up** and **brake**.

-A **class** is a **template** that describes the **data** and **behavior** associated with instances that can be created from that class.
+A **class** is a **template** that describes the **data** and the **behavior** associated with instances that can be created from that class.

-When you instantiate a class you create an object that holds the same attributes and behavior as all other instances of this same class.
+When you instantiate a class, you create an object that holds the same attributes and behavior as all other instances of this same class.

 The data (**attributes**) associated with a class or an object is stored in **variables**.